Sybaris: Legacy

-Vanessa Gorman gives no credence to these accounts because grave sins followed by divine retribution were stock elements of fictions at the time.
+Vanessa Gorman gives no credence to these accounts because grave sins followed by divine retribution were stock elements of fiction at the time.
 Furthermore, she and Robert Gorman point to Athenaeus as the origin of the embellished accounts rather than the historians he cited.
 He altered details of the original accounts, disguised his own contributions as those of past historians and invented new information to fit his argument that luxury leads to catastrophe.
 This concept was called tryphé and was a popular belief in his time, at the turn of the 2nd century AD.
 Peter Green likewise argues that these accounts are most likely the inventions of moralists.
 He points out the vast natural wealth of the city was the more likely reason it was attacked by Kroton.

 This association of Sybaris with excessive luxury transferred to the English language, in which the words "sybarite" and "sybaritic" have become bywords for opulent luxury and outrageous pleasure seeking.
 One story, mentioned in Samuel Johnson's A Dictionary of the English Language, alludes to Aelianus' anecdote about Smindyrides.
 It mentions a Sybarite sleeping on a bed of rose petals, but unable to get to sleep because one of the petals was folded over.